-Our designs have been created focusing on surface application on pre-existing anodes.
-Each has 3 main steps: Dispersion, coating, and then pressing.
+The designs have been created focusing on a dry dispersion method, specifically a surface application on pre-existing anodes.
+Each has 3 main steps: dispersion, coating, and pressing.
 The method used for these may vary from concept to concept.

-During this section of the paper detailed calculations and past designs will be discussed chronologically from the initiation of the project until the final design selection.
+During this section of the paper detailed calculations and all designs conceptualized will be discussed chronologically from the initiation of the project until the final design selection.
 The initial designs will be discussed briefly while the final design will be discussed in more detail.
+Each design will also have a CAD drawing that will show a 3D model of the proposed design.